-When rivers were the easiest way to travel, traders followed the Mur River on their way south from Salzburg to the Slovenian border.
-On this self-guided bike tour, you too will follow the river course through nature at her loveliest where more than 200 different bird species flourish surrounded by mountains towering 9000'.
+When rivers were the easiest way to travel, traders followed the Mur on their way south from Salzburg to the Slovenian border.
+On this self-guided tour, you will bike the most diverse scenic river bike path in the Alps following the same river course, through nature at her loveliest.
+The Styrian Alps are the backdrop and the more than 200 species of birds, the soundtrack that completes this experience.

-Contrasted with stunning nature, will be your tour through Graz, the beautiful and historic capital of Styria, infused with the wisdom and relics of old and the vibrancy of youth, thanks to the many universities there.
+Contrasted with stunning nature and wildlife, will be your tour through Graz, the beautiful and historic capital of Styria, infused with the wisdom and relics of old and the vibrancy of youth, thanks to the many universities there.

 Your tour will end in the fertile plains of South Styria, often called Austria's Tuscany, whose vineyards rival those of Italy.
 Be sure to enjoy the thermal spas in Bad Radkersburg.